 - U.S. purchases made from select technology providers of computer hardware, software, and cloud solutions

 - U.S. purchases at gas stations

 - U.S. purchases for shipping

 You will earn 1x points on all other purchases.
-This card has an annual fee, but it also has plenty of other benefits that come with it.
+This card has an annual fee (rates and fees), but it also has plenty of other benefits that come with it.

-Small business credit card applications are pretty straightforward and aren’t much different from a personal credit card application.
+Small business credit card applications are pretty straightforward and aren’t much different from personal credit card applications.
 It’s important for you to be prepared to answer additional questions the bank may have about your business before you apply.

 Getting a small business credit card is a great way to earn extra points and miles for your next big trip!
 With the incredible sign-up bonuses and bonus earning categories, there is no question that you should significantly consider getting a credit card for your small business.

 For the purchase protection benefit of The Blue Business® Plus Credit Card from American Express, eligibility and benefit level varies by card.
 Terms, conditions and limitations apply.
 Visit americanexpress.com/benefitsguide for more details.
 Underwritten by AMEX Assurance Company.

 For rates and fees of The Business Platinum Card® from American Express, click here.